Dandruff: Root Causes and Support Strategies

 Fungal Overgrowth

-A 2019 review published in Microorganisms and a 2021 review published in Microorganisms have both found that there is a connection between your gut microbiome health and your skin health (10, 11).
+A 2019 review published in Microorganisms and a 2021 review published in Microorganisms have both found a connection between your gut microbiome health and your skin health (10, 11).
 Researchers found that gut microbiome imbalances may cause dandruff, psoriasis, dermatitis, acne, and other skin issues (11).
 One of the major causes of gut microbiome and skin microbiome imbalance may be fungal overgrowth.

 According to a 2017 review published in the European Journal of Dermatology, fungal skin microbiota may increase the risk of dandruff and seborrheic dermatitis (15).
 According to a 2012 review published in the International Journal of Cosmetic Sciences, Malassezia overgrowth is a common reason behind dandruff (2).
 A 2014 study published in the Indian Journal of Medical Research has also found a link between Malassezia and dandruff (16)